mozilla/remote-settings/README.rst

 Integration tests can be executed on a remote server.

+To run the integration test suite, first build the integration tests container

 .. code-block:: shell

     docker-compose build tests

+or download a pre-built container from `Dockerhub <https://hub.docker.com/r/mozilla/remote-settings-integration-tests>`_.

+Next run the tests, supplying config values as necessary.
+Config values are set as environment variables provided to the Docker container.
+See ``tests/conftest.py`` for descriptions of all of the config options that are available.

+Note that the tests assume that the server has the ``attachments``, ``changes``, ``history``, and ``signer`` plugins enabled.
+It may optionally have the ``email`` plugin installed.

+To have the tests bootstrap themselves (i.e. when ``SKIP_SERVER_SETUP=false``), the credentials passed in ``SETUP_AUTH`` should have the permission to create users, buckets, and collections.
+These credentials will be in the form ``SETUP_AUTH=username:password`` or ``SETUP_AUTH="Bearer some_token"``

+If the tests should not bootstrap themselves and instead use resources already available on the server (i.e. when ``SKIP_SERVER_SETUP=true``):

+- There should be a bucket and collection available

+  - the bucket, if not specified by the ``BUCKET`` config option, should be named ``main-workspace``
+  - the collection, if not specified by the ``COLLECTION`` config option, should be named ``product-integrity``

+- There should be two users available

+  - one user should be added to the ``editors`` group of the available collection
+  - the other should be added to the ``reviewers`` group of the available collection
+  - the credentials of these users should be passed in the ``EDITOR_AUTH`` and ``REVIEWER_AUTH`` config options respectively

+Running integration tests on the Remote Settings DEV server should look something like:

 .. code-block:: shell

-    docker-compose run \
+    docker run --rm \
         --env SERVER=https://settings.dev.mozaws.net/v1 \
-        --env MAIL_DIR="" `# disable tests about emails.` \
+        --env MAIL_DIR="" `#disables test cases related to emails` \
         --env SKIP_SERVER_SETUP=true \
+        --env TO_REVIEW_ENABLED=false \
-        --env EDITOR_AUTH=editor:azerty123 \
+        --env EDITOR_AUTH=<username:password, credentials available in 1Password> \
-        --env REVIEWER_AUTH=reviwer:s3cr3t \
+        --env REVIEWER_AUTH=<username:password, available in 1Password> \
-        tests integration-test
+    remotesettings/tests integration-test

 Debugging Locally (simple)
 --------------------------

-The simplest form of debugging is to run a suite of tests against the kinto server:
+The simplest form of debugging is to run a suite of tests against the Kinto server:

 .. code-block:: shell